dmikushin/archrepo-docker/README.md

 ### Package Signing

-By default, each package is expected to have a corresponding `.zsig` signature file.
+By default, each package is expected to have a corresponding `.sig` signature file.
 When you publish a package:

-1. The tool looks for `yourpackage.pkg.tar.zst.zsig` in the same directory as the package
+1. The tool looks for `yourpackage.pkg.tar.zst.sig` in the same directory as the package
 2. It uploads both the package and its signature to the repository
 3. If no signature is found, the operation fails unless `--no-signing` is specified